kiigame/adventure_engine/README.md

 The engine comes with an example game, [Lätkäzombit: Pako hallista](https://kgae.netlify.com/).
 The example game is in the Finnish language.

+There is an editor to create games using KGAE: check out [kged here](https://github.com/kiigame/kged).

 Take a look at the adventure creation guide: https://github.com/evktalo/kiigame/wiki/Adventure-creation-guide

 How to test locally on Linux